 Music and art will follow along with the history studies and appear once a week in the curriculum.
 PE/health, computer and “thinking” are also once a week.

+They will go to our site My EP Assignments to get to their lessons.
 From MyEPAssignments.com, your child will just click on each lesson link and follow the directions from there.
 It will take your student to their lessons.

 We have our math, reading, and language arts courses for this site available in books to be used offline if you want your child off the computer as much as possible.